 The structural choice component allows you to add editorial selectable content types.
-For example you can let the editorial user choose between using a video, image or perhaps a relation to represent a component.
+For example, you can let the editorial user choose between using a video, image, or perhaps a relation to represent a component.
 Meaning the same component has two possible types while still keeping the semantic integrity.

 When selling products that have different properties you want to be able to keep the semantic descriptions of similar attributes.
 E.g. a TV and a refrigerator could be modeled as the same product but with different properties.

 This is useful in contexts when you want to compare properties of similar products or to build more relevant search facets.
-You might want to compare properties of all 65 inch TVs.
+You might want to compare the properties of all 65 inch TVs.

 Below is a screenshot of a simplified version of specs modeled for TV and fridge.
 Flexible.

-The goal of the choice component in Crystallize is to keep semantic integrity of your data while still keeping a great editorial experience.
+The goal of the choice component in Crystallize is to keep the semantic integrity of your data while still keeping a great editorial experience.

 Below you see the initial screen of the product we modeled with two choice components.
 One for hero media and one for properties.
 As an editor I simply choose.